The following deployment settings are available:

 Our article on Elasticsearch in Production covers availability zones and resilience against infrastructure failures in more detail.

 Elasticsearch versions are denoted as

 Z is the patch level or maintenance release.
 The default version is the latest, stable version.
 At any given time, the two latest minor versions are guaranteed to be available for deployments of new clusters, such as Elasticsearch 5.5.1 and 5.4.3.
 Only the latest patch level within a minor version is usually available for new deployments, such as 2.4.5.

 You might sometimes see additional versions listed in the user interface beyond what we guarantee to be available, such as release candidate builds.
 If versions are listed, they can be deployed.

 In order to be able to deliver new features and keep complexity manageable, we also need to be able to discontinue old versions.
 When a version nears its end-of-life point, you are typically given six months notice in advance to upgrade to one of the available minor versions.

 To learn more about how we support Elasticsearch versions in Elasticsearch Add-On for Heroku, see Version Policy.

-You can always upgrade Elasticsearch versions without downtime, but you cannot downgrade.
+You can always upgrade Elasticsearch versions, but you cannot downgrade.
 To learn more about upgrading versions of Elasticsearch and best practices for major version upgrades, see Version Upgrades.

 The defaults for the different supported script types are generally safe to accept as is, unless you have a specific requirement.
 The script_fields in filters and facets are one of the features that make Elasticsearch so flexible, but they can allow arbitrary code execution, like